 Do I Have to Apply for Certification to Take CPE?

 No. Students are not required to apply for CPE certification to enroll in the program.
 The CPE program offered at ICPT qualifies graduates to sit for certifications available through a wide array of certification providers; however, ICPT does not provide certification or licensing for any of its courses or programs.
 ICPT issues a certificate of completion and continuing education units upon completion of the program and at the end of each unit.
-Graduates that complete all four (4) CPE units may apply for board certification in chaplaincy with a wide array of certifying agencies that offer board certification.
+Graduates that complete all four (4) CPE units may desire to apply for board certification in chaplaincy with a wide array of certifying agencies that offer board certification.
 Depending on the certifying agency, there may be other requirements.
 As such, ICPT does not guarantee graduates the ability to sit for or garner board certification.

 ICPT publishes information about CPE certifying entities in the Student Handbook.
 Students may choose to become a certified chaplain upon completion of the program but are not required by state or federal law to garner certification to work in the field.

 ICPT provides the following list of CPE certifying agencies for students to consider: